In this doc, we’ll be creating a 3-part email sequence for an abandoned cart.

 Well done!
 You have successfully set up abandoned cart automation for your store.

-In the next documentation, you'll learn how to provide coupons to your abandoned cart users for making a compelling offer.
+In the next documentation, you'll learn how to provide coupons to your abandoned cart users to make a compelling offer.